OHDSI/CommonEvidenceModel/informationPrep/jobs/CTD/README.md

 CAS Registry Number is a Registered Trademark of the American Chemical Society.

 ------------------------------------------------------------
+As of December 2020 the load_ctd.sh script does this for you, if the url used no longer works you might want to follow these steps
 INSTRUCTIONS TO RETRIEVE THE DATA:
 (1) Go to http://ctdbase.org
-(2) Click on "Download", then on "Data Files" from the dropdown
+(2) Click on "Download", then on "Data Files" from the dropdown menu.
-    menu.
 (3) Scroll down to "Chemical-disease associations".
 (4) Click on and download "CTD_chemicals.tsv.gz".
 (5) Extract the file "CTD_chemicals.tsv" to the CTD_chemicals_diseases.tsv in folder you want.

 Table(s) loaded